Analysis: Israeli PM's Gaza gamble seems to have paid off - NewsBreak

 Analysis: Israeli PM's Gaza gamble seems to have paid off

-Yair Lapid had counted on Gaza’s militant Hamas rulers to stay out of the fight, thus enabling Israel to weaken Hamas’ smaller sister group while avoiding a full-blown escalation.
-At the same time, he may also have gained political ground ahead of the polls.
+Yair Lapid had counted on Gaza’s militant Hamas rulers to stay out of the fight, thus enabling Israel to weaken Hamas’ smaller sister group while avoiding a full-blown escalation and also winning him political points ahead of the polls.

 With a cease-fire between the sides holding on Monday, after three days of violence, the calculation appears to have been accurate.